Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Computational results

-The IEEE RTS-96 \cite{Wong1999}, modified to accommodate $19$ wind farms, was used for empricial testing.
+} The IEEE RTS-96 \cite{Wong1999}, modified to accommodate $19$ wind farms, was used for empirical testing.
 The system consists of 73 buses, 120 transmission lines and 96 conventional generators.
 The total installed capacity of the generators is 10,215 MW.
 Among the 96 generators, 6 are nuclear and 3 are hydro generators.
-The NREL Western Wind dataset (\cite{Potter2008}) provides the wind data.
+The NREL Western Wind dataset \cite{Potter2008} provides the wind data.
 Wind farms locations are mapped to the IEEE RTS-96 respecting the lengths of the lines (see \cite{Pandzic2015}).
 The test system contains a total of 19 wind farms with a total generation capacity of 6900 MW.
 The locations of the wind farms, the individual generation capacity of each wind farm, the overall system diagram; the stepwise generation cost, start-up cost, ramping restrictions, up and down-time restrictions for each generator; and the load profile data for a 24-hour period used for the case study are in \cite{Pandzic2015} and can be found at \url{http://www.ee.washington.edu/research/real/library.html}.
 We use hourly wind forecasts for two sets of 5-day periods for each wind farm provided in \cite{Pandzic2015}.
 Using this forecast data for each 5-day period, the mean and standard deviation of the wind power injection for each time period was estimated assuming that the wind power injections for each hour are independent normally distributed random variables.
-We classify the wind data sets as favourable and unfavourable; favourable wind data indicates power injections increase with the total load during each time period.
+We classify the wind data sets as favourable and unfavourable; favourable wind data indicates wind power injections increasing with the total load during each time period, \linecomment{while unfavourable indicates that the wind power injections move in the opposite direction of the total load}.
 Figure \ref{fig:data} shows the total load profile and the sum of the mean wind power injection at the wind farms for both the wind data sets.
 The cost coefficients $a_i^0,~a_i^1,$ and $a_i^2$ for the generation and tertiary reserves, respectively, are adopted directly from the IEEE RTS-96 generation cost coefficient data and wind power is assumed to have zero marginal cost.